-To recommend that Council delegates authority to the council's Chief Finance (s151) Officer in consultation with the portfolio holder for Resources to:
+Subject to Cabinet approval on 6 March 2024 to recommend that Council delegates authority to the council's Chief Finance (s151) Officer in consultation with the Cabinet portfolio holder for Resources, the following actions:

-- Sign a memorandum of understanding (MoU) with the Department of Net Zero and Energy Security (DESNZ) to agree terms and conditions for Social Housing Decarbonisation funding up to a value of £3m; - b) Increase the HRA Capital Programme by an amount equivalent to any DESNZ grant funding agreed plus the match funding element from the council, currently anticipated to be £2.7m; - c) Increase the General Fund Capital Programme by £0.895m for the solar panel project on Riverside Leisure Centre and formally sign any related grant documentation for £0.520m.
-Note that the funding requirement from the council of £0.375m can be funded from borrowing; and - d) Apply and sign a grant application for heat networks feasibility and business case.
+a) Sign a memorandum of understanding (MoU) with the Department of Net Zero and Energy Security (DESNZ) to agree terms and conditions for Social Housing Decarbonisation funding up to a value of £3m.

+b) Increase the HRA Capital Programme by an amount equivalent to any DESNZ grant funding agreed plus the match funding element from the council, currently anticipated to be £2.7m.

+c) Increase the General Fund Capital Programme by £0.895m for the solar panel project on Riverside Leisure Centre and formally sign any related grant documentation for £0.520m.
+Note that the funding requirement from the council of $\pm 0.375m$ can be funded from borrowing.

+d) Apply and sign a grant application for heat networks feasibility and business case.